Volunteers, patrons celebrate a year of thrift shop success

 |0

-This work, Volunteers, patrons celebrate a year of thrift shop success [Image 3 of 3], by Jennifer James, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Volunteers, patrons celebrate a year of thrift shop success, by Jennifer James, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT